 /configure ), install the CloudBees Long-Running Build plugin , and restart Jenkins to complete the installation.
 Then make a new job and select Long-Running Project and note the new Detached Build section.

-Because Jenkins was not originally designed for builds to survive across server or slave restarts, there are still plenty of rough edges; this release should be considered a preview to gather feedback on the usefulness of the feature.
+Because Jenkins was not originally designed for builds to survive across server or agent restarts, there are still plenty of rough edges; this release should be considered a preview to gather feedback on the usefulness of the feature.
 Be sure to read the release notes carefully and pay attention to the known issues.
 If you find bugs not already noted there, or have suggestions for improvement, just file a support ticket.

 Stay up to date